informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 This expression non-deterministically chooses one value from the set `ADDR` (assuming that the set is not empty) and binds this value to the name `sender`.
-The qualifier `nondet` indicates that the value of `sender` is special: the value of `sender` evaluates to the same value in a single run, but *it may evaluate to two different values in two different runs*.
-This behavior may look complicated, but this is exactly what we expect from user input, too:
+The qualifier `nondet` indicates that the value of `sender` is special: the name `sender` is bound to a fixed value, but `sender` *may evaluate to two different values* when `init` is called twice or is called in different runs.
+This behavior may look
+complicated, but this is exactly what we expect from user input, too:
 The user may submit different inputs, even if the protocol resides in two identical states.